Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Township’s water distribution system is a complex network of pipes and storage tanks where sediment or deposits may naturally accumulate over time.
 If not removed, these materials may cause water quality deterioration, taste and odor problems, or discoloration of the water.
 Water may also stagnate in lesser used parts of the distribution system, resulting in degraded water quality.

-In Spring 2018, Water Division employees will perform the hydrant flushing between 7:30 a.m. and 4 p.m., and in some cases between 10 p.m. and 6 a.m.
+The Livingston Water Department flushes hydrants on a rolling basis year round from late March to early November.
+Water Division employees will perform the hydrant flushing between 7:30 a.m. and 4:00 p.m., and in some cases between 10:00 p.m. and 6:00 a.m.

 Residents are reminded to refrain from doing laundry and using hot water during the hydrant flushing hours.